stackhpc/p4-apps/README.md

 - `config/openhpc.yml` - only those variables needed to configure the cluster (i.e. there are no double-defintions)

-Modify these as required.
+1. Modify these as required.

+2. Create the head node using:

+        cd infra
+        terraform apply # uses tf_ohpc/deploy.yml only

-Then, create the infrastructure using:
+3. Create the compute nodes using:

-    cd tf_ohpc
+        cd ../computes
-    terraform apply # uses tf_ohpc/openhpc.yml only
+        terraform apply # uses tf_ohpc/deploy.yml only

-Once the infrastructure playbook has run to completion, an inventory for the newly-created nodes will have been generated in the `ansible/` subdirectory.
-This inventory is suffixed with the value set in `cluster_name`.
-The cluster software can be deployed and configured using another playbook (for example):
+These will generate inventory files in the `inventory/` directory.

+4. Deploy and configure software using:

+        cd <repo root>
-     ansible-playbook -i ansible/inventory-p4 --vault-password-file ~/alaska-vault-password -e @config/openhpc.yml -e @config/deploy.yml ansible/cluster-infra-configure.yml
+        ansible-playbook -i inventory/ --vault-password-file ~/alaska-vault-password -e @config/openhpc.yml -e @config/deploy.yml ansible/cluster.yml

-TODO: Fix the double config/extravars?

-**END UPDATE**

-# What's New
+# Selected changes from p3-appliances
+Aside from functionality specifically listed above:

-- Only `openhpc` cluster functionality included.
+- Only manages OpenHPC cluster.
-- Terraform used instead of heat + stackhp.cluster-infra role.
+- Uses terraform instead of Heat + cluster-infra role.
-- Only currently supports OpenHPC cluster (playbooks: `cluster-infra` and `cluster-infra-configure`)
-- VM login node (only on `ilab` network - hardcoded in terraform).
-- IB only configured on nodes with low latency network (as defined by `lln_name` in `ansible/group_vars/all/alaska`)
-- NFS added as a a cluster filesystem option.
-- FIXME: monitoring disabled.
-- FIXME: sdd removed from raid array (because its broken on one node).
 - Uses `actions` branch of stackhpc.openhpc role.
 - Does not generate `/etc/hosts` - not needed now DNS fixed.

+# TODO
+- FIXME: Remove double config/extravars in ansible
+- FIXME: monitoring is disabled
+- FIXME: sdd removed from raid array (because its broken on one node).